 While the oil industry is inherently dangerous, safety precautions are highly effective when basic safety rules are observed and followed closely.
 When oil well processing and transport facilities choose to skirt or even violate state and federal safety regulations as well as their own safety rules, workers can pursue compensation when injuries result.

-The Bakersfield oil field accident lawyers of Rodriguez & Associates have provided caring and results-driven legal help to oil and construction site accidents since 1980.
-We are highly attuned to the rights of oil field workers because firm founder and lead attorney Daniel Rodriguez has worked in the oil fields as a roustabout and mechanic.
-He knows firsthand how hard oil field work can be and, unfortunately, how dangerous it can be if the safety rules are ignored.
+The Bakersfield oil field accident lawyers of Rodriguez & Associates have provided caring and results-driven legal help to oil and construction site accident victims since 2001.
+Firm founder and president, Daniel Rodriquez has worked in the oil fields as a roustabout and mechanic and knows firsthand how hard oil field work can be and, unfortunately, how dangerous it can be if the safety precautions are ignored.
+Since passing the bar in 1980, Daniel has fought for the rights of oil field workers injured or killed on the job.
+He is highly attuned to the complex nature of extraction and construction cases, and his passion for supporting the local, working class is emulated in the compassionate and driven nature of the firm.

 Workers often work in potentially dangerous environments, around hazardous substances, and with dangerous heavy equipment.
 Even those who follow all of the recommended safety rules and guidelines face a certain level of risk when they head to work.
 If you’ve been injured in an oil field accident, contact an oil field accident attorney at Rodriguez & Associates for a free consultation.